apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Unload namespace bundles

-The namespace bundle is a virtual group of topics which belong to the same namespace.
+A namespace bundle is a virtual group of topics that belong to the same namespace.
 If the broker gets overloaded with the number of bundles, this command can help unload a bundle from that broker, so it can be served by some other less-loaded brokers.
 The namespace bundle ID ranges from 0x00000000 to 0xffffffff.

 ````mdx-code-block
 <Tabs groupId="api-choice"